 The Lazy River is really slow.
 I think it would be cool of the Lazy River had just a little more speed.
 At times the floats will bump into another person.
 Made me think I was in a bumper boat almost.
 Another time one the Castaway River, another person talked to me.
 She said this was her favorite attraction at Kentucky Splash.
 She also pointed out a man whose back was bright red.
 He has a huge sun burn.

 WEAR SUN SCREEN, REAPPLY, WATER CAN AND WILL WASH IT OFF!

 Triple Slide Complex

-I enjoyed Triple Slide Complex, I called it the blue slides.
-I talked to a young man who was around 16 years old, he said this one is his favorite slide of all of them at Kentucky Splash.
-I believe it was his sister with him in line, she looked around 18 or so, she said this was was her favorite too.
-I tried the red slide, I didn’t quiet like it.
-I got in, and just a few feet I got stuck, I wouldn’t go any further, so I gave myself a push and it was like I was a bullet in a gun going off.
+I enjoyed the Triple Slide Complex, I called it the blue slides.
+A young man I talked to, who was around 16 years old, he said this one is his favorite slide of all of them at Kentucky Splash.
+His sister with him in line, she looked around 18 or so, she said this was was her favorite too.
+I tried the red slide and I didn’t quiet like it.
+Getting stuck in the red slide for a short second, I wouldn’t go any further, so I gave myself a push and it was like I was a bullet in a gun going off.
 It was dark in the tunnel and then, I noticed the light at the end of the tunnel and sloosh, I was in the water.
 My heart was pounding after I got out.